ethereum-attestation-service/eas-docs-site/docs/welcome.md

 Check out this [**ever-growing list of use cases**](/docs/category/use-cases) that can be built with EAS.

 ## ✨ Why EAS exists.
-EAS exists to be the global base layer where anything and everything can be attested to.
+EAS exists to create more trust online.
+EAS aims to be the global base layer where anything and everything can be attested to.
 Our vision is to create a world where trust is restored and increased through a global, open, and interoperable attestation layer.

 We believe that by creating a free and open-source platform for attestations, we can foster innovation and enable people to verify and trust each other in a more efficient and transparent way.
 Join us and help build the global attestation layer for the Ethereum ecosystem.

 ## 🎬 Getting Started
 We're excited to see what you build with EAS.
 Let's get started!

-1. Read the documentation to [**learn more about attestations**](https://twitter.com/eas_eth) and how to use EAS.
+1. Read the documentation to [**learn more about attestations**](https://docs.attest.sh/docs/category/learn) and how to use EAS.
+2. Explore and [**install our SDK**](https://docs.attest.sh/docs/getting--started/javascript) to easily integrate into a Javascript/Typescript project
-2. Explore the [**registry of attestation schemas**](https://twitter.com/eas_eth) and see what is available.
+3. Explore the [**registry of attestation schemas**](https://easscan.com/schemas) and see what is available.
-3. Register your [**own attestation schemas**](https://twitter.com/eas_eth) using the EAS smart contracts or UI.
+4. Register your [**own attestation schemas**](https://twitter.com/eas_eth) using the EAS smart contracts or UI.
-4. Use the EAS attestation service to create and verify attestations for any purpose.
+5. Use the EAS attestation service to [**create and verify attestations**](https://easscan.com/attestations) for any purpose.

 ## 🤗 Join the Community
 EAS is built by the community and for the community.
 You can join the community and contribute to the project by: